orbisius/sak4wp/README.md

 The plugin will show which links are skipped and if they were successfully extracted.
 The file size of the downloaded file is shown.
 The plugin directory where the download plugin will be extract is shown.
 Warning: If the plugin already exists its files will be overriden!
 SAK4WP checks the remote file size before downloading the file.
 Plugins files larger than the limit (10MB) will be not be downloaded.

+Self Protect
+This module allows you to run SAK4WP more securely.
+The first time you access SAK4WP, it will save your IP and browser info.
+If somebody else accesses the file from a different IP or browser, he/she will be stopped.
+The module doesn't require any configurations.
+It is always run before other modules.

 Please fork and improve!